Access and Disability Resource Center

 Assistive Technology

-Providing accessible technology tools and solutions to Oakton students via specialized hardware and software is a large part of the Access and Disability Resource Center's mission.
+Providing accessible technology tocks and solutions to Oaktion students via specialized hardware and software is a large part of the Access and Disability Resource Center's mission.

 Learn More About Assistive Technology at Oakton